thecodingmachine/symfony-vuejs/HOUSEKEEPING.md

 As you know, Docker Compose files describe many services.
 Each service uses an image and a version.

-By default, most of the versions have to use X.Y format (X for major updates, Y for minor ones) - exceptions are the `webapp` and `api` services.
+By default, most of the versions have to use X.Y format (X for major updates, Y for minor ones).

 The idea here is that running `docker-compose pull` will only update images with bugs fixes (for most images, see below).